In the Bedroom

 Now that you have been warned about temperature and mattresses we would like to talk about memory foam mattresses in very cold spaces.
 If you do this expect that if the temperature dips into the freezing temperatures you will have a solid frozen brick of foam.
 Memory foam is heat reactive.
 It responds to your body heat as well as room temperature.
 We can tell you numerous stories where people have put memory foam or visco foam in an unheated guesthouse, truck sleeper cabs, RV’s or a cool or cold basement only to find that the mattress would either freeze or get considerably firmer if not kept properly heated.
 It’s true a memory foam mattress can become rock hard at 30 degrees and take over a day to warm to sleep temperature so if you buy memory foam mattresses and take it home only to find it does not feel exactly like it did at the store you may be right.
 If your bedroom is 20 degrees cooler than the mattress showrooms give your mattress salesmen a break.
 Don’t call the memory foam mattress dealer and tell him he sent the wrong mattress.
 Your cool or cold bedroom is most likely the culprit.

 When it comes to the typical mattress and boxspring we have not seen this to be a problem unless the mattress is built using a large amount of temperature sensitive memory foam in them.
 However we have not only read about but experienced some complaints about airbeds being cold.
 These too were in bedrooms with very low room temperatures.
-So the next time you go mattress shopping you may want to consider room temperature when making your next mattress selection.
+So the next time you go mattress shopping you may want to consider a mattress specifically for cold sleepers.

 Douglas Belleville